rsksmart/RSKIPs/IPs/RSKIP107.md

 Because an Unitrie account having 1 RBTC-wei occupies 3 bytes.
 Assuming a 27-byte shared prefix, the space consumed without node overhead  is 30 bytes.
 Therefore we've reduced the overhead of small accounts from 266% (80/30) to 7% (2/30).

-The value leftTreeSize enables sharding the state tree between nodes and requesting pieces in parallel from different nodes, while still being able to validate each piece independently, without the need to collect all pieces first.
+The value treeSize enables sharding the state tree between nodes and requesting pieces in parallel from different nodes by specifying and offset and size of the requested chunk, while still being able to validate each piece independently, without the need to collect all pieces first.

 **Shared Prefix Size Compression**